jbouchard13/express-note-taker/README.md

 ### Installation

-The application is deployed to Heroku so all the user needs to do is navigate to the specified link down below to use
+The application is deployed to Heroku so all the user needs to do is navigate to the specified link above to use.

 ### Usage